Healthy Homes Assessment Fairfield

 Fairfield Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement throughout Fairfield and New Zealand rental houses where it is reasonably practicable to install.
+• Underfloor and ceiling insulation is required to all Fairfield and New Zealand rental homes where it is reasonably practicable to put in.

-• Property managers and landlords are required to keep records to demonstrate conformance with each Healthy Homes Standard that apply or will apply during the tenure of your rental home.
+• Property managers and landlords must keep records of their conformance with each Healthy Homes Standard that apply or will be applied throughout the tenancy period of your rental home.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 Starting 1 July 2024